davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 ### Overview

 More abstractly, the process of doing our infinite walk like we described above can be represented with a state machine.
-Each page on the web is one state of the state machine and all the links between pages are the transitions between those states.
+Each page on the web is one state in the machine and all the links between pages are the transitions between those states.

 Let's say that each link has an equal probability of being taken by our random walker robot during one step of its walk.
 This means that, if our walker is on